GovReady/govready-q/deployment/docker/README.md

 If you are a GovReady team member, you can then push the image to hub.docker.com:

+	docker login
+	# respond to prompts with credentials
 	docker image push govready/govready-q

 TODO: